Skip to content

 What is Castile soap in Australia?

-It’s a plant-based, biodegradable soap made from vegetable oils such as olive, coconut or hemp—available from Australian makers like Dr Bronner’s, Vrindavan and Base.
+It’s a plant-based, biodegradable soap made from vegetable oils such as olive, coconut or hemp—available from Australian makers like Dr Bronner’s, Vrindavan and Base Soap With Impact.

 What are the downsides of Castile soap?

-Its alkalinity (pH ≈ 9–10) can be drying if used undiluted or left on skin; hard water may leave mild residue if not rinsed thoroughly.
+Its alkalinity (pH ≈ 9–10) can be drying if used undiluted or left on skin, and in very hard water it may leave a light film if not rinsed thoroughly.

 What should you not use Castile soap on?